 Women who engaged on social media after a breast cancer diagnosis expressed more deliberation about their treatment decision and more satisfaction with the path they chose, a new study finds.

 More imaging after thyroid cancer treatment identifies recurrence, but it does not always improve survival, a new study suggests.

 When a woman is diagnosed with the earliest stage of breast cancer, how aggressive should her treatment be?

 For many young women diagnosed with cancer, concerns about fertility can be so important they influence critical decisions about treatment.

 The University of Michigan was selected to participate in the Oncology Care Model.

 A $17.5 million commitment for cancer research from Madeline and Sidney Forbes of Bloomfield Hills, Mich., will create the Forbes Institute for Cancer Discovery within the U-M Comprehensive Cancer Center.

 For Father's Day give the gift of making a difference and take on prostate cancer by baring your blues and supporting the Blue Boxer Fund for prostate cancer research.

 A new study explains how cancer cells use energy to fuel this switch between motion and proliferation.
 The researchers identified for the first time a connection between a cancer gene that controls motility and how cancer cells metabolize energy to move and divide so quickly.

-U-M Comprehensive Cancer Center faculty receive many awards and honors.
-Here are some recent accomplishments.
+University of Michigan Comprehensive Cancer Center faculty receive many awards and honors.
+Here are some of their most recent accomplishments.